-- The Problem of Managing Multiple Vendors: Your global organization can resort to local human resource providers to manage your long tail workforce.
+- The Problem of Managing Multiple Vendors: Your global organization can resort to local human resource providers to manage your long-tail workforce.
 But this strategy to handle your sparse employee population gives rise to many complexities in the long run.
 The foremost challenge is hiring and managing multiple vendors.
-You need a vendor for each long tail country.
-And worse if the vendor is not a holistic provider of HR services, you have to hire different vendors for every HR function such as payroll, background screening, onboarding, , You need to exert a tremendous amount of effort and investment to manage this complex network of vendors.
+You need a vendor for each long-tail country.
+And worse if the vendor is not a holistic provider of HR services, you have to hire different vendors for every HR function such as payroll, background screening and onboarding.
+You need to exert a tremendous amount of effort and investment to manage this complex network of vendors.
 Furthermore, consolidating HR data from various vendor systems is another effort intensive and burdensome task for your HR team that partially negates the purpose of outsourcing.

 Neeyamo’s long-tail strategies:

 - Single HRO Provider Model: Neeyamo’s proficiency in the human resource domain enables it to be your single provider for all your HR needs in the long tail countries.
 Neeyamo offers complete HRO services from hire to retire thereby eliminating the need for multiple HR providers to handle different HR functions.
 The single provider model ensures a streamlined and standardized HR process and the best experience for your sparse employee population in various countries.